 Welcome to Part 3 of our Employee Benefits Marketing series – Checklist Items for doing it properly and the myths associated with each step.

 If the quoter is awarded the bid and application process begins, assumptions will have to be challenged prior to reaching the effective date of the new policy.
-If any assumptions are substantially different, it could result in either a re-quote, a change of rate, or a withdrawal.
+If any assumptions are substantially different, it could result in either a re-quote.
+Additionally, it could also lead to a change of rate, or a withdrawal.

 Here are some common assumptions made by a provider releasing a quote: